IRL2/nanover-docs/source/installation.rst

 Installing the iMD-VR client
 ############################

-To use NanoVer iMD, you have two options:
+To use NanoVer iMD-VR, you have two options:

-* **Conda installation of the NanoVer iMD package**.
+* **Conda installation of the NanoVer iMD-VR package**.
 This is a good option if you are familiar with conda (or want to learn how to use it!), see :ref:`conda_installation_VR_client`.

-* **Download the latest release of the NanoVer iMD executable**.
+* **Download the latest release of the NanoVer iMD-VR executable**.
 This is a quick and easy option for those unfamiliar with conda, see :ref:`download_latest_release_VR_client`.

-For more information on how to choose your installation method based on your VR setup, please check out the :ref:`choosing your iMD-VR setup<choosing_setup_iMD-VR>` section on the NanoVer iMD tutorial page.
+For more information on how to choose your installation method based on your VR setup, please check out the :ref:`choosing your iMD-VR setup<choosing_setup_iMD-VR>` section on the NanoVer iMD-VR tutorial page.

 .. _conda_installation_VR_client: